 Password Change Policy

-▼ Require Password Change Every 180 Days
+Require Password Change Every 180 Days

-☐ Applies to FTP
+Applies to FTP

-☐ Applies to SFTP
+Applies to SFTP

 ☑ Applies to HTTP

-✓ Email Notify Before Expiration 3 Days
+Email Notify Before Expiration 3 Days

-Require Password Change Every x Days

-The server will require that native account passwords be changed after this number of days.
+Require Password Change Every x Days The server will require that native account passwords be changed after this number of days.
 Not all protocols have standard support for password changing, and not all clients implement that support when it does exist.
 To overcome this limitation, you can disable password expiration checking for specific protocols.
 Note, marking a user account password as requiring a change on the next login requires the password change option to be checked.
 Applies to FTP - When checked, this policy is enforced for FTP/S account access.
 Note, that FTP does not have a standard way of changing or prompting the user to change an account password.
 Cerberus supports a common extension that allows changing the user password using the SITE PSWD oldpassword newpassword command.
 However, using that command requires the user to be logged in.
-The protocol does not have a mechanism for informing the user of an expired password during login.
-As a result, there is no way to change an expired password via FTP once it has expired.
+The protocol does not have a mechanism for informing the user of an expired password via FTP once it has expired.
 The user will be unable to log in via FTP.
 Applies to SSH SFTP - When checked, this policy is enforced for SSH SFTP account access.
 SSH has a standard method of allowing users to change their passwords, but many SFTP clients do not implement it.
 Applies to HTTP - When checked, this policy is enforced for HTTP/S account access.
+Cerberus handles the logic of making sure the user is account access.
 Cerberus handles the logic of making sure the user is properly prompted for changing an expired password during login, so this method is supported by all web browsers.

-13.3 PASSWORD HISTORY
+14.4.3 PASSWORD HISTORY